haskellcamargo/js-real-world-functional-programming/README.md

 Everything should return, also functions that emit side-effects.
 Try to preserve homomorphism.
 Try to keep the return type of a function consistent.

+### Tacit programming

+Tacit programming is also known as point-free programming.
+It means, basically, using simple functions to compose more complexes functions (and omitting arguments).
+One of the functional programming pillars is composition.

 ### Use modules